FrostSource/resin_watch/workshop_description.md

 As you explore the map your resin watch will beep and vibrate your controller whenever a new piece of resin is nearby to notify you.

+In order to track ammo and items you must double-press the mode switching action:

+Valve Index Touch controllers = Arm Xen Grenade (squeeze the trigger twice) Rift S Touch controllers = Use Grip (squeeze the grip twice) All other controllers = Arm Xen Grenade (controller dependant) *(If you have rebinded your controller actions then the button might be different for you)* *(If you can a recommendation for a default action on a particular controller please let me know)*

+Your Resin Watch will switch to an orange color and start tracking nearby items.
+You can change the behavior of its tracking using the console commands listed below.

 [h2]Console Commands[/h2]

 If you don't know how to use the console, follow this guide: https://steamcommunity.com/sharedfiles/filedetails/?id=2040205272